List of video game genres: Auto battler (Auto chess)

-Multiplayer online battle arena (MOBA) / Action RTS (ARTS)
+Multiplayer online battle arena (MOBA)

-Multiplayer online battle arena (MOBA), also known as Action RTS (ARTS), is a genre of strategy video games in which each player controls a single character with a set of unique abilities that improve over the course of a game and which contribute to the team's overall strategy.
-Players work together as a team to achieve a victory condition which is to destroy the opposing team's main structure whilst protecting their own.
-Player characters, typically called "heroes" or "champions", are assisted by computer-controlled units that periodically spawn in groups and march forward along set paths (called "lanes") toward their enemy's base.
-Defensive structures, which are usually automatic "towers", are in place to prevent this.
-The first team to destroy the opponents' main structure wins the match.
-The genre is seen as a fusion of real-time strategy games, role-playing games, and action games, however, players usually do not construct either buildings or units.
+Multiplayer online battle arena (MOBA) is a genre of strategy video games where two teams of players compete to destroy the opposing team's main structure while defending their own.
+Players control characters called "heroes" or "champions" with unique abilities, and are aided by computer-controlled units that march along set paths (called "lanes") toward the enemy base.
+The first team to destroy the enemy's base wins.
+MOBA games combine elements of real-time strategy, role-playing, and action games, focusing on team coordination, character progression, and fast-paced combat.
+Unlike traditional real-time strategy games, players do not build structures or units.

-This type of multiplayer online video games gained popularity in early 2010s, with Defense of the Ancients mod for Warcraft III, League of Legends, Dota 2, Heroes of the Storm, Mobile Legends: Bang Bang, and Smite being popular.
-MOBA games are well-represented in esports as well.
-In 2018, prize pools reached over US$60 million, 40% of the year's total esports prize pools.
+The genre gained popularity in the early 2010s, with Defense of the Ancients mod for Warcraft III, League of Legends, Dota 2, Heroes of the Storm, and Smite.
+MOBA games are well-represented in esports, with prize pools reaching tens of millions of dollars.

 Real-time strategy (RTS)

-The moniker "real-time strategy" (RTS), usually applied only to certain computer strategy games, (however, this genre is probably the most well known of strategy games and is what most websites mean when they say "strategy games") indicates that the action in the game is continuous, and players will have to make their decisions and actions within the backdrop of a constantly changing game state.
+The moniker "real-time strategy" (RTS), indicates that the action in the game is continuous, and players will have to make their decisions and actions within the backdrop of a constantly changing game state.
+This genre is probably the most well known of strategy games, and is what most websites mean when they say "strategy games".
 Real-time strategy gameplay is characterised by obtaining resources, building bases, researching technologies and producing units.
 Blizzard Entertainment's StarCraft is a popular RTS played competitively in South Korea and televised to large audiences.
-Other notable games include the Warcraft series, Age of Empires series, Dawn of War, Company of Heroes, Command and Conquer, and Dune II (essentially the first RTS game).
-Outside of PCs, very few strategy games are real-time; a few examples are Battle for Middle-earth II, Pikmin and Halo Wars.
+Other notable games include the Warcraft series, Age of Empires series, Dawn of War, Company of Heroes, Command and Conquer, and Dune II, essentially the first RTS game.
+Outside of PCs, very few strategy games are real-time.
+A few examples are Battle for Middle-earth II, Pikmin and Halo Wars.
 Even fewer ones use physical pieces, such as Icehouse.